davidc6/cs-knowledge/notes/os/os.md

 - Each process gets each own virtual address space
 - Virtual address space has a number of well defined areas:
-  - Program code and data, code begins at the same fixed address for all processes and followed by data locations that corresponds to global C variables.
+  - **Program code and data.** Code begins at the same fixed address for all processes and followed by data locations that corresponds to global C variables.
 There are initialised directly from exec. object file.
-  - Heap - this is the next section, which is dynamic in size and expands and contracts at run time.
+  - **Heap.** This is the next section, which is dynamic in size and expands and contracts at run time.
 Some functions that are responsible for this is C's `malloc` and `free`
-  - Shared libraries - code for shared libraries such as C's std lib etc are located in the middle of the address space.
+  - **Stack.** Used to implement function calls.
-  - Stack - used to implement function calls
+  - **Shared libraries.** Code for shared libraries such as C's std lib etc are located in the middle of the address space.
-  - Kernel virtual memory - address space reserved for kernel, application programs not allowed to read or write to this area.
+  - **Kernel virtual memory.** Address space reserved for kernel, application programs not allowed to read or write to this area.

 - file descriptor - each data stream is represented by a file descriptor which